dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/blockdiag/index.md

 ## Overview and example diagrams

 The [blockdiag library](https://github.com/blockdiag/blockdiag) allows you do generate block diagrams via a textual description of the blocks to be depicted.
 Use the [documentation](http://blockdiag.com/en/blockdiag/) for syntax details.
-Also, you may find these [example diagrams](https://github.com/blockdiag/blockdiag/tree/master/examples) useful, too.
+You may find these [example diagrams](https://github.com/blockdiag/blockdiag/tree/master/examples) useful, too.

 ## Authoring your block diagram